Rich, moist Chocolate Pound Cake made with simple ingredients and deep chocolate flavor. Perfect for dessert, holidays and more.

-This Chocolate Pound Cake recipe is a family favorite and often requested for birthdays and holidays.
+Serve it with chocolate frosting for a truly indulgent dessert.
+This recipe is a family favorite and often requested for birthdays and holidays.
+For more chocolate flavor, try Guinness Chocolate Cake and Chocolate Icebox Cake.

 Table of contents